-There are several social proof types that tap into the social nature of your visitors, increasing conversion and trust in your brand.
+There are several types of social proof that tap into the nature of your visitors, increasing conversion and trust in your brand.
 Though this influence has been around for a long time, the social explosion of the internet has revealed a whole new side beyond simple testimonies and written reviews.
 Social media outlets alone have created many new options to choose from, some you may not have even considered.
 Before you resign yourself to a single method, let’s outline the different general types and related methods of social proof available.

 Customers, members, subscribers, and anyone else that has had an experience with your product, brand or service are all users of your brand.
 User social proof is one of the most commonly referenced types of social influence in marketing.
 Yelp, for instance, relies on user reviews of other companies.
 Testimonials, such as those on infomercials, and case studies conducted to analyze your customer base are other methods of social proof involving users.

 Outside the box, social media comments made by your customers can also be considered user influences.
 These may be seen as reviews or testimonials, but they often lack the intentional evaluation typical of other methods.
 Customer comments can be one of the most genuine forms of proof, making it extremely powerful.